tkhahns/Video_Data_Processing/docs/windows_instructions.md

 # Advanced options
 python src/speech_to_text/__main__.py --output-dir "./my-transcripts" --language fr path\to\audio.mp3 python src/speech_to_text/__main__.py --model xlsr --recursive path\to\audio\folder
+python src/speech_to_text/__main__.py --output-format both  # Save as both SRT and TXT
 ```

 The tool will:
 1. Process the audio files through the selected speech recognition model
 2. Create timestamped transcriptions of the spoken content
-3. Save the results as both plain text (.txt) and subtitle (.srt) files
+3. Save the results as SRT subtitles (.srt), plain text with timestamps (.txt), or both formats

 **Note:** The first run will download the speech recognition model, which may take some time depending on your internet connection.
+If using a CPU-only system, the tool will automatically fall back to float32 precision for better compatibility.